monashNV/superspinsim/docs/source/spin_descriptions.rst

 encompassing :obj:`dict` for the entire coherent block.
 Here, the keys for the block :obj:`dict` are python :obj:`tuple` s of the :obj:`list` indices of the individual atom description.
+For example, the :obj:`dict` under the key :obj:`(0, 1)` will define the coupling between spins 0 and 1.
+There is then an encompassing :obj:`list` which contains the :obj:`dict` s that describe each coherent block.

+Therefore, the description of the coherent interactions between spins takes the form of a :obj:`list` of :obj:`dict` s of :obj:`dict` s.

 =============  ==========================================================
 Key            Description